The Mathematics Behind Valomapped

 Overview

-Optimal Pick = argmax(Elo_Team(map) - Elo_Opponent(map))
+Greedy Pick = argmax(Elo_Team(map) - Elo_Opponent(map))

-Optimal Ban = argmin(Elo_Team(map) - Elo_Opponent(map))
+Greedy Ban = argmin(Elo_Team(map) - Elo_Opponent(map))

 Analysis Process